Monaco hunts oil-bribery whistleblower in EU

 "I couldn't have lived with myself if I hadn't spoken out because it would have made me an accessory to the crime," he said.

-And the crime did have victims, he added.
+And the crime did have victims, he noted.

-Legitimate oil contracts could be used to pay for schools, hospitals, and sanitation in places like Angola, where one third of the people lived on next to nothing, he said, but instead the bribes were "siphoned off by some of the richest people in Africa".
+Legitimate oil contracts could be used to pay for schools, hospitals, and sanitation in places like Angola, where one third of people lived in extreme poverty, Taylor said, but instead the bribes were "siphoned off by some of the richest people in Africa".